Emmett Preciado: Personal life

+Preciado is transgender.
 In 2015, Preciado discontinued his studies at BYU and moved to Utah to undergo his physical transition from female to male.
 He garnered millions of views and followers on social media from documenting his transition.
 Preciado is also an activist, making appearances and speaking in events and videos to raise awareness about LGBTQ issues.

 Preciado changed his surname from 'Claren' when his family discovered their real name 'Preciado' using 23andMe DNA testing for ancestry.